MileHacker Logo

 Budget-Friendly Stays

-• Budget Hotel Chains: Opt for reliable Chinese chains like Hanting, Home Inn, or Jinjiang Inn for consistent quality at a lower price.
+• Budget Hotel Chains: Opt for reliable Chinese chains like Hanting, Home Inn, or Jinjiang Inn for consistent quality at a decreased price.

-• Book in Advance: Secure better rates by booking your accommodation several weeks or months ahead, especially during peak seasons.
+• Book in Advance: Secure better rates by booking your accommodation several weeks or months ahead, especially in the high season.

-• Look for guesthouses or family-run inns for a more local and often cheaper experience.
+• Look for small hotels or family-run inns for a more local and often cheaper experience.

 • Consider accommodations slightly outside the city center for potentially lower prices.